sbal06/Object-Detection/README.md

 - Implementation of the sliding window approach throughout the entire image.
 The car and truck images were trained from the vehicle dataset (trained using a chosen CNN and VGG16 model).
 Then, each crop of the image was responsible if it's a car, truck, or background.
 Achieved a 73.33% accuracy.

 ## How to Run
+To run the YOLOV5 model, clone the entire repository first; change the file path in the code to the file path of your video file.
+You can also change the frames per second, fontScale, or color to your preferences.

+To run the YOLOV3 model, just run the code cells in order, but change the file path at the very end of the notebook to the path of your video file.

 ## Final Results